UMass-Rescue/License-Plate-Geolocator/README.md

 Google Drive link :  https://drive.google.com/drive/folders/1XJRzu6WLNre8euyKdlRqHElFOu0mZO_t?usp=sharing
 ## Implementation (Completed, On-going, Future Plans)
 ### Completed:
-1) The Detector model is fully implemented according to our specific needs and incorporated with the most recent State Classifier Model
+1) The Detector model is fully implemented according to our specific needs and incorporated with the most recent State Classifier model
 2) The State Classifier model works with high accuracy on current test data
 3) Frontend is fully implemented.
 Upload, results pages works as intented
-4) Backend operations include server-side tasks, data processing, and interfacing with ML model
+4) Backend operations include server-side tasks, data processing, and interfacing with ML models
 5) Frontend provides the user interface for interacting with the application

 ### Future Works